 Knitting, Needlework and Friends

-At our Friday afternoon bi-monthly get togethers, in one of our member's homes, we chat, provide help with each others projects, and share ideas for future projects.
+At our Friday afternoon bi-monthly get-togethers, in one of our member's homes, we chat, provide help with each others projects, and share ideas for future projects.
 We all look forward to our fun and relaxing sessions and welcome you to join us with any knitting or needlework projects you might enjoy.
 No experience is necessary as we have several very experienced knitters that are happy to provide guidance.
-Currently some of our knitters are busy knitting scarfs, gloves and hats that are donated to an organization that helps the homeless.
+Each winter some of our knitters make items to be donated to charitable organizations.

 Ladies Lunch Out

-LLO, which has grown from just a few at the first outing last summer to about 20, meets at Bethesda restaurants each month for free-form social interaction: catching up with current friends and meeting and learning more about members they don’t know well.
+LLO, which has grown from just a few at the first outing in 2018 to more than 20, meets at Bethesda restaurants each month for free-form social interaction: catching up with current friends and meeting and learning more about members they don’t know well.

 Men’s Lunch Out

 MLO meets monthly at a local restaurant in Bethesda for fellowship and good food.
 The first half of the lunch is a free-for-all in which the men discuss whatever comes to mind.
-The second half focuses on a specific topic.
-Those topics have included a presentation on the history of Gold, the sharing of travel experiences, and a lively discussion of the implications of the mid-term elections.
+The second half focuses on a specific topic, like the implications of elections, the history of Gold, the sharing of travel experiences, and what we are doing to stay busy.